 The Young Leaders program has four primary objectives:

-- To promote cross-cultural interaction and cooperation among younger professionals; and
+- To promote cross-cultural interaction and cooperation among younger professionals

-Once selected, Young Leaders will have access to the 25+ conferences and events that Pacific Forum conducts each year.
-There is no obligation to attend programs, but we encourage Young Leaders to take the time to interact with one another and the senior experts in these meetings.
-In addition, Young Leaders will have the chance to publish with their peers and senior experts to Pacific Forum’s distribution list of more than 8000 key policymakers and thought-leaders around the world.
+Once selected, Young Leaders will have access to the 15+ conferences and events that Pacific Forum organizes each year.
+There is no obligation to attend programs, but we encourage Young Leaders to connect with one another and senior experts through event opportunities and PacNav, our online community platform.
+In addition, Young Leaders will have the chance to collaborate on research and publish with their peers and senior experts to Pacific Forum’s distribution list of more than 8,000 key policymakers and thought-leaders around the world.
 Conference applications will open up usually 2-3 months in advance.
 Once Young Leaders are interested to attend a meeting, they fill out a short application.
 Pacific Forum assembles a group of Young Leaders to participate in a particular meeting based on their potential to contribute substantively to the discussion and their demonstrated ability to serve as an ambassador for themselves and our Pacific Forum Young Leaders brand.
 Attendance at a meeting often requires advance preparation and a group conference project afterward.

-The person best suited to participate in the Young Leaders program is at the beginning stages of his or her career.
-He/she has received a Bachelors’ degree and has several years of relevant professional experience in Asia Pacific security issues, or has completed or is in the process of completing a master’s or PhD degree in similar areas.
+The person best suited to participate in the Young Leaders program is at the beginning stages of their career.
+They have received a bachelor's degree and has several years of relevant professional experience in Asia Pacific security issues, or has completed or is in the process of completing a master’s or PhD degree in similar areas.
 The ideal age range is from 25-35, but there is flexibility based on the applicant’s level of experience.
 We are looking for individuals who demonstrate an aptitude for international diplomacy; an interest in Asia-Pacific security issues; a desire to learn and gain leadership experience; and strong communication and teamwork skills.

 For more information, please visit our Frequently Asked Questions page.